MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log

+### D065 #100DaysOfCode - 16.7.18

+* Added buttons on the index page for editing programs and sessions.

+**Total:**  2 h

+**Thoughts:** Slow progress today as well.
+The sun is frying my brain :D I added buttons for editing programs and sessions on the index page.
+I got the links to work, but could not get them to change dynamicly.
+But I know that it's actually pretty easy.

 ### D064 #100DaysOfCode - 15.7.18

 * Managed to fill the program HTML selector with the registered workout programs.